allegheny-college-cis-career-ed/field-survey/README.md

 * Find research topics which are currently dominant in the field; list at least `3`
 * Discover conventions and other disciplnary gatherings particular to the field; depending on your chosen focus, these may be pretty small
 * A list or description of typical outcomes of a graduate-level education based on the programs you've chosen

-## Evaluation

-These additional grade specifications contemplate that _all basic requirements are met to apply_.
-Because our course is broken into tiers for grading, I provide the guidelines for achieving them here:

-### `A` tier

-* Develop a short presentation or resource (i.e. links repository) from your findings
-  * Upload the slides to your repository in the `presentation` folder
-* Choose more than the minimum count for each item with a suggested total
-  * i.e. complete work for `7` schools rather than `5`
-* Provide additional information for topics such as credentials, degrees awarded in the field, et al.
-* Provide specific examples of conversations in the discipline you find interesting (i.e. a report on one "newsworthy" item

-### `B+` Tier

-* Choose more than the minimum count for each item with a suggested total
-  * i.e. complete work for `7` schools rather than `5`
-* Provide specific examples of conversations in the discipline you find interesting (i.e. a report on one "newsworthy" item